-That happens.
+Prestige obsessed places exist.
 But, in programming, measuring people by markers of prestige seems to be a Silicon Valley startup thing and not a top-paying companies thing.
-Big companies, which pay a lot better than startups, don’t filter people out by prestige nearly as often.
-Not only do you not need the right degree from the right school, you also don’t need to have the right kind of degree, or any degree at all.
-Although it’s getting rarer to not have a degree, I still meet new hires with no experience and either no degree or a degree in an unrelated field (like sociology or philosophy).
+Big companies, which pay a lot better than startups, don't filter people out by prestige nearly as often.
+Not only do you not need the right degree from the right school, you also don't need to have the right kind of degree, or any degree at all.
+Although it's getting rarer to not have a degree, I still meet new hires with no experience and either no degree or a degree in an unrelated field (like sociology or philosophy).

 How is it possible that programmers are paid so well without these other barriers to entry that similarly remunerative fields have?
 One possibility is that we have a shortage of programmers.
 If that's the case, you'd expect more programmers to enter the field, bringing down compensation.
 CS enrollments have been at record levels recently, so this may already be happening.
 Another possibility is that programming is uniquely hard in some way, but that seems implausible to me.
 Programming doesn't seem inherently harder than electrical engineering or chemical engineering and it certainly hasn't gotten much harder over the past decade, but during that timeframe, programming has gone from having similar compensation to most engineering fields to paying much better.
 The last time I was negotiating with a EE company about offers, they remarked to me that their VPs don't make as much as I do, and I work at a software company that pays relatively poorly compared to its peers.
 There's no reason to believe that we won't see a flow of people from engineering fields into programming until compensation is balanced.

 Another possibility is that U.S. immigration laws act as a protectionist barrier to prop up programmer compensation.
-It seems impossible for this to last (why shouldn’t there by really valuable non-U.S. companies), but it does appear to be somewhat true for now.
-When I was at Google, one thing that was remarkable to me was that they’d pay you approximately the same thing in a small Midwestern town as in Silicon Valley, but they’d pay you much less in London.
-Whenever one of these discussions comes up, people always bring up the “fact” that SV salaries aren’t really as good as they sound because the cost of living is so high, but companies will not only match SV offers in Seattle, they’ll match them in places like Madison, Wisconsin.
-My best guess for why this happens is that someone in the Midwest can credibly threaten to move to SV and take a job at any company there, whereas someone in London can’t2.
+It seems impossible for this to last (why shouldn't there by really valuable non-U.S. companies), but it does appear to be somewhat true for now.
+When I was at Google, one thing that was remarkable to me was that they'd pay you approximately the same thing in Washington or Colorado as they do Silicon Valley, but they'd pay you much less in London.
+Whenever one of these discussions comes up, people always bring up the "fact" that SV salaries aren't really as good as they sound because the cost of living is so high, but companies will not only match SV offers in Seattle, they'll match them in places like Pittsburgh.
+My best guess for why this happens is that someone in the Midwest can credibly threaten to move to SV and take a job at any company there, whereas someone in London can't2.
 While we seem unlikely to loosen current immigration restrictions, our immigration restrictions have caused and continue to cause people who would otherwise have founded companies in the U.S. to found companies elsewhere.
-Given that the U.S. doesn’t have a monopoly on people who found startups and that we do our best to keep people who want to found startups here out, it seems inevitable that there will eventually be Facebooks and Googles founded outside of the U.S. who compete for programmers the same way companies compete inside the U.S.
+Given that the U.S. doesn't have a monopoly on people who found startups and that we do our best to keep people who want to found startups here out, it seems inevitable that there will eventually be Facebooks and Googles founded outside of the U.S. who compete for programmers the same way companies compete inside the U.S.

 Another theory that I've heard a lot lately is that programmers at large companies get paid a lot because of the phenomenon described in Kremer's O-ring model.
 This model assumes that productivity is multiplicative.
 If your co-workers are better, you're more productive and produce more value.
 If that's the case, you expect a kind of assortive matching where you end up with high-skill firms that pay better, and low-skill firms that pay worse.
 This model has a kind of intuitive appeal to it, but it can't explain why programming compensation has higher dispersion than (for example) electrical engineering compensation.
 With the prevalence of open source, it's much easier to utilize the work of productive people outside your firm than in most fields.
 This model should be less true of programming than in most engineering fields, but the dispersion in compensation is higher.